karlpokus/nomad-lab/readme.md

 # run vagrant
 $ vagrant up && vagrant ssh
 # start nomad
-$ sudo nomad agent -dev
+$ sudo nomad agent -dev | grep ERROR
 # build the binary on your host (requires go)
 $ ./build.sh
 # in the vm - move the binary to a location where nomad can find it